dumebielueme/Udacity-SDC-Nanodegree/README.md

 # Udacity-SDC-Nanodegree
 Logs of my Introduction to Self Driving Cars Nanodegree Course on Udacity.
-Used Python, C++ to in the process of learning the basic skills needed to code SDCs.
+Used Python, C++ in the process of learning the basic skills needed to code SDCs.
 My notes in <a href="https://www.notion.so/Udacity-Self-Driving-Cars-Nanodegree-Notes-95104b0a28d8475896f2edac8d09a79a "> Notion</a>.